-There are a wide-range of acts that are considered a “contempt of court,” which include loud and excessive noise during a court hearing, refusal to be sworn in as a court witness, and willfully disobeying a court order.
+A wide range of acts are considered contempt of court, including loud and excessive noise during a court hearing, refusal to be sworn in as a court witness, and willfully disobeying a court order.

-In Los Angeles County criminal courts, the most common form of a California Penal Code 166 contempt of court charges are connected to intentional violations of a court order, including domestic violence related issues on restraining orders, protective orders and stay-away orders.
+In Los Angeles County criminal courts, the most common form of a California Penal Code 166 contempt of court charges is connected to intentional violations of a court order, including domestic violence-related issues on restraining orders, protective orders, and stay-away orders.

 It should be noted that PC 166 doesn't apply to violations of a condition of probation which are also a willful disobedience of a court order.
 This type of violation would be dealt with separately in a probation violation hearing.

-It should also be noted Penal Code 166 is closely related California Penal Code Section 273.6 that specifically prohibits violating a restraining order.
+It should also be noted that Penal Code 166 is closely related to California Penal Code Section 273.6, which specifically prohibits violating a restraining order.

-While his criminal charges are pending in court, he was ordered by the judge to stay away and have no contact with his girlfriend.
-However, he starts sending her text messages of apology and attempts to reconcile their relationship and even drives over to her house.
-In this example, the boyfriend could face prosecution for contempt of court for willfully violating the stay away order from the court.
+While his criminal charges are pending in court, the judge ordered him to stay away from and have no contact with his girlfriend.
+However, he started sending her text messages of apology and attempts to reconcile their relationship and even drove over to her house.
+In this example, the boyfriend could face prosecution for contempt of court for willfully violating the stay-away order from the court.

-A contempt of court charge is typically a misdemeanor offense punishable by up to 6 months in a Los Angeles County jail and a fine up to $1,000, but there are some aggravating factors of contempt that would result in more serious legal penalties.
+A contempt of court charge is not to be taken lightly.
+It is typically a misdemeanor offense punishable by up to 6 months in a Los Angeles County jail and a fine of up to $1,000.
+However, some aggravating factors of contempt could lead to more serious legal penalties, underscoring the importance of understanding and respecting court orders.

-If you have been accused of contempt of court, contact the experienced Los Angeles criminal defense lawyers at Eisner Gorin LLP to review the details of your situation and provide you with legal advice moving forward.
+If you have been accused of contempt of court, contact the experienced Los Angeles criminal defense lawyers at Eisner Gorin LLP to review the details of your situation and provide you with legal advice.

-Now that we have covered a general overview of PC 166 contempt of court laws, let's take a closer examination at the legal definition, penalties and potential legal defenses below.
+Now that we have covered a general overview of PC 166 contempt of court laws, let's examine the legal definition, penalties, and potential defenses.
+Understanding these defenses can provide you with a sense of reassurance and empowerment in your legal situation.

 Definition of Penal Code 166 Contempt of Court